Fundraisers make pitch for Trump at hedge fund conference

 "Candidate Trump has said some things that some business people think: 'Jeez, if I'm associated with some of those things, it could be perceived negatively for my business.'
 I think that will wash away in the next two months," Scaramucci said.

-Among big-name Trump backers at the conference were Pickens, an oil investor and hedge fund manager who previously supported Bush's candidacy.
+Among big-name Trump backers at the conference were T. Boone Pickens, an oil investor and hedge fund manager who previously supported Bush's candidacy.

 "Yes, I'm for Donald Trump," he said on stage, adding Trump was smart enough to get himself help where he needed it politically and that it would be refreshing to have a businessman instead of a politician in the White House.